murat-tas1/gtu-cse102-assignments/README.md

-This repository contains assignments and projects I completed in cse 102  courses taught at Gebze Technical University.
+This repository contains assignments and projects I completed in CSE 102  courses taught at Gebze Technical University.